 SCIENTIFIC EVIDENCE FOR MEDICAL LASER THERAPY

 Many published studies refer to laser therapy using the technical term photobiomodulation, or PBM.
-Other studies refer to the use of laser as Low-Level Laser Therapy (LLLT) or High-Intensity Laser Therapy (HILT).
+Other studies refer to the use of laser as Low-Level Laser Therapy (LLLT), cold laser, or High-Intensity Laser Therapy (HILT).
 Some studies are performed with isolated live tissue samples, some use animals, and some are performed on human subjects.

 In the following sample list, there are links to the actual studies, as well as a brief description of the findings.
 There are hundreds more studies not listed here.
 This page and its content should not be interpreted as claims for curing, treating, diagnosing, vaccinating, or testing for any condition.